 |

-When we started designing ABCUpload we didn't want to forget that
+When we started designing ABCUpload we didn't want to forget

-the original, just adding in new file fields in a sensible way.
+to the original, just adding in new file fields in a sensible way.

-We've been very fussy about this issue because often it's the smallest
+We've been very fussy about this issue because often it's the

-cut corners.
+and many developers cut corners.

 So our XForm object is designed to be used in exactly the same